sreachtools/SReachTools/docs/_docs/src/modules/stochReach/pointBased/SReachPoint/index.md

                                          open-loop controller synthesis
                        'voronoi-open' -- Voronoi undersampling of Particle
                                          control-based approach for an open-loop
                                          controller synthesis
-                      'voronoi-affine'-- Voronoi undersampling of Particle
-                                         control-based approach for an affine
-                                         controller synthesis
     sys          - System description (LtvSystem/LtiSystem object)
     initial_state- Initial state for which the maximal reach probability must be